 From the dairy barns grew dairy bars.
 These were the old timey soda shoppes that sold various frozen dairy treats.
 (UConn still has their operational dairy bar.)
 The museum even had a pretty good representation of an authentic dairy bar.

 Summer was represented here through the history of the dairy and farming industries around New Britain.
 Autumn, for some reason, celebrated the Berlin Fair which is held each year in – of course – Berlin.
-New Britain and Berlin have a bit of a rivalry (according to my Hard Hittin’ New Britain wife), so I’m not even going to trumpet that giant fall festival.

 Randomly, I learned all about the painter Nelson Augustus Moore.
-Born right here in Kensington in 1824, he was a prominent member of the Hudson River School painters.
+Born right here in Berlin in 1824, he was a prominent member of the Hudson River School painters.
 Moore, though sharing the feeling and impetus of his contemporaries, felt no need to travel vast distances in search of evermore grandiose, spectacular vistas.
 He took a particular delight in the peaceful harmony of the local American countryside.
 Exploring the myriad seasons and moods of his native New England, he celebrated the understated, humble charm of his own back yard.
 A member of the Hudson River School at heart, Moore remained untouched by its more dramatic interpretations.

 I dig this guy – he stuck around central Connecticut painting a bunch of the places I’ve gone hiking.
 I was admiring some of Moore’s work when I realized Damian was off again… Hmmm, where could he be?